wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 On all later retries of the event, the flag will be set to `true`, indicating that the MSHR entry that correspond to the event should also be cleared, if the handling succeeds.

+After processing the retry buffer, the cache then proceeds to handle the event buffer, `eventBuffer_`, which stores newly received events from both links that have not been rejected.
+The processing logic is identical to the one of the retry buffer, except that the second argument to `processEvent()` is `false`, indicating that no MSHR entry is occupied by the event object.
+The prefetch buffer, `prefetchBuffer_`, is also processed after the event buffer.
+We do not cover prefetching here, and we will also skip it in the rest of the section.